THXel/Boshy-Randomizer/README_EN.txt

 ABOUT:
 --------------------------------------------------------------
-The Boshy Randomizer is a fan-made companion tool for the game "I Wanna Be The Boshy" by Solgryn.
+The Boshy Randomizer is a fan-made companion tool for the game "I Wanna Be The Boshy" by Solgryn (Grynsoft).

 It shuffles stages, bosses, items, target goals and characters into new random orders, and adds automatic triggers, overlays,